eebigger/elizabethbigger/content/works/botanicals/botanicals_text.md

 year = "2022"
 +++

-# ai art
+# ai botanical sketches & climate change haiku peoms

-The ai botanical series speculates future species of epochs evolving from the human eras, cataloged to learn from what grew beyond the extinctions.
+The AI botanical series speculates future species of epochs evolving from the human eras, cataloged to learn from what grew beyond the extinctions.
 Each species' artwork contains a haiku which identifies the domain within the evolving sprouting seasons.
 Use the QR code to find the unique haiku pinned to the IPFS.
 The works are to bring focus to the evolutionary cycles of nature and growth, and the human alterations from climate change integrated into these processes which evolve into new species.
 December 2022.

 Inspired by:
 The haiku & watercolors depicting the story of climate change from the reports released by the Intergovernmental Panel on Climate Change (IPCC) created by climatologist and oceanographer, Greg Johnson (2013).